sara-alfakir/gson/Troubleshooting.md

 - is `static` (explicitly or implicitly when it is a top-level class)
 - has a no-args constructor

-Otherwise Gson will by default try to use JDK `Unsafe` or similar means to create an instance of your class without invoking the constructor and without running any initializers.
+Otherwise Gson will by default try to use JDK `Unsafe` or similar means to build an instance of your class without invoking the constructor and without running any initializers.
 You can also disable that behavior through [`GsonBuilder.disableJdkUnsafe()`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/GsonBuilder.html#disableJdkUnsafe()) to notice such issues early on.

 ## `null` values for anonymous and local classes